Indian School, Salalah: Houses

 The school follows a "house" grouping system for conducting co-curricular activities.
 Each student is assigned to a house at the beginning of his/her first academic year and represents it when participating in any individual or team competition till he/she leaves the school.
 Victories award points to one's house.
 All points are added up at the end of the year and the top two houses are awarded trophies on annual day.

-Blue, green, red and yellow are the four house colours used, represented by coloured stripes on the uniform neck-ties of boys or by colored ribbons worn by girls.
+Blue, green, red and yellow are the four house colours used respectively represent the Sapphire, Emerald, Coral and Amber respectively; are seen by coloured stripes on the uniform neck-ties of boys or on the mass drill uniforms.

 Teachers are appointed as house masters and mistresses to govern the houses.
-The Office Bearers for every house are elected by the students and administer their oath at the Investiture Ceremony every July.
+The Office Bearers for every house are elected by the students and administer their oath at the Investiture Ceremony every year.